NativeScript/mlkit/packages/mlkit-core/README.md

 - `image`: The image to detect the object from
 - `options`: An _optional_ [StillImageDetectionOptions](#stillimagedetectionoptions) object parameter specifying the detection characteristics.

-### MLKItView class
+### MLKitView class

-The MLKItView class provides the camera view for detection.
+The MLKitView class provides the camera view for detection.

 It has the following members.